resbaz/nectar-cloud-lessons/Lessons/Lesson_III/CommandLineIntro.md

 -- *Slide End* --

-But remember to ask your neighbours first!
+But if you have problems remember to ask your neighbours first!

-Commands issued via terminals have the following advantages:

-* They are terse
+Interesting point about this exercise:

+-- *Slide* --

+##  Why do files have extensions?

+1. To help humans and computers know what's in the file
+1. Because they aren't directories
+1. Files don't have extensions.
+How dare you!
+1. ANSI standard C12.22 mandates it.
+1. All of the above...

+-- *Slide End* --

+**Answer A:** They are just there to help humans and computers know what's inside the file.
+Note that these days graphical interfaces hide extensions on certain categories of files.

+-- *Slide* --

+# What's a disadvantage of terminal commands?

 * If you know what you’re doing it’s faster to type than to point with a mouse
 * They keep a history of your commands
 * You can easily replay commands
 * They are simple to automate
+* They are verbose!

+-- *Slide End* --

+**Answer E:** They aren't verbose!